section-engineering-education/engineering-education/articles/using-figma-for-web-design/index.md

 ![Invite Collaborators](/engineering-education/figma-for-web-design-a-beginner’s-guide/invite-collaborators.png)

 #### Step 4 - Choose a plan
 In this step, users are required to choose a plan that suits their needs.
 If you are a new Figma user, you can click on ‘choose starter’ to learn about the application.
-This plan is free for the first 3 projects, which allows you to familiarize yourself with this design tool.
+This plan is free for the first 3 projects, that allows you to familiarize yourself with this design tool.

 ![Choose Plan](/engineering-education/figma-for-web-design-a-beginner’s-guide/choose-plan.jpg)

-### An overview of Figma User Interface
+### An overview of Figma user interface
 The following image shows the user interface of Figma.

 ![Figma User Interface](/engineering-education/figma-for-web-design-a-beginner’s-guide/figma-user-interface.png)